P7h/StormWordCount/README.md

 This repository contains an application for demonstrating Storm distributed framework by counting the words present in random sentences fed by the code [in the Spout] in real-time.<br>This project does not need internet access while executing the topology i.e. once configured and Maven downloads all the required dependencies.
 Please check my other repo, [StormTweetsWordCount](https://github.com/P7h/StormTweetsWordCount) for counting words in tweets which *needs* internet access for getting data from Twitter.

-[Storm](http://storm.apache.org) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
+[Apache Storm](http://storm.apache.org) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>
-This application has been developed and tested with Storm v0.8.2 on Windows 7 in local mode.
-Application may or may not work with earlier or later versions than Storm v0.8.2 and was eventually updated and tested with Storm v0.9.3 on 28th December, 2014. <br>
+This application has been developed and tested initially with Storm v0.8.2 on Windows 7 in local mode; and was eventually updated and tested with Storm v0.9.3 on 28th December, 2014.
+Application may or may not work with earlier or later versions than Storm v0.9.3.<br>

 This application has been tested in:<br>